Dependent family members in work routes (accessible)

 Unless one of the exemptions below apply, the applicant must not be applying as the partner or child of a Skilled Worker who is sponsored for a job in the occupation code ‘6135 Care workers and home carers’ or ‘6136 Senior care workers’, previously ‘6145 Care workers and home carers’ or ‘6146 Senior care workers’ under the SOC 2010 classification.

 If the lead applicant has continuously had permission as a Skilled Worker, accepting that any gap subject to paragraph 39E can be disregarded, under the rules in force before 11 March 2024, sponsored in either or both these SOC 2010 occupation codes (6145 or 6146) a dependant may apply.
-To be eligible for this exemption, the lead applicant’s original application date must have been before 11 March 2024 (even if that application was granted after 11 March, and whether or not their dependants applied at the same time).
+To be eligible for this exemption, the lead applicant’s original application date must have been before 11 March 2024 (even if that application was granted after 11 March, and whether or not their dependants applied at the same time); or

-If the dependant is a child who was born in the UK, the child can apply.
+if the dependant is a child who was born in the UK; the child can apply.

 Examples: